How Are Plastic Bottles Made?

 3. Plastic Pollution

-• Landfill Accumulation: A large proportion of plastic bottles end up in landfills, where they can take hundreds of years to decompose.
+• Landfill Accumulation – Many plastic bottles end up in landfills, taking centuries to decompose.

-• Ocean Pollution: Improper disposal and inadequate waste management practices often lead to plastic bottles entering waterways and oceans.
-This pollution harms marine life and disrupts ecosystems.
+• Ocean Pollution – Improper disposal leads to bottles entering oceans, harming marine life and ecosystems.

-• Microplastic Pollution: Plastic bottles can degrade into microplastics, tiny particles that can be ingested by marine animals and enter the food chain, posing risks to human health.
+• Microplastic Pollution – Bottles degrade into tiny microplastics, which enter the food chain, posing risks to human health.

 4. Chemical Pollution

-To mitigate these environmental impacts, it's crucial to adopt sustainable practices such as reduction of plastic consumption, recycling plastic bottles and supporting sustianable alternatives.
+To mitigate these environmental impacts, we must adopt sustainable practices such as reducing plastic consumption, increasing recycling efforts, and supporting eco-friendly alternatives.

 Conclusion